Max looked at the clouds anxiously.

 “Thomas.
 That’s right,” Thomas murmured, and then he said “Come in.”

 Max entered the house, peering about suspiciously.
 Thomas had returned to his chair where he had been reading.
 Max was shocked to see that it was a men’s magazine with a scantily-clad female on the cover.
 He looked around.
 His brother had been busy reorganising the room.
 His collections of books about trains and Victorian kitchens were piled up by the back door.
 The curtains were open so that sunlight flooded into the drab room.
 On the wall, Thomas had been testing different shades of paint.

 Thomas smiled.
 “Which colour do you like the best?
 I like the cream myself.
 Look, there are real floorboards under this green carpet.
 They’ll polish up nicely.
 I can expose the fireplace as well.
 Lovely old bricks.”

-Max stared at him.
-Thomas seemed taller and he looked, he also looked slimmer.
-There was something else; he was not wearing his glasses.
+Max examined his brother.
+Thomas seemed taller and slimmer.
+There was something else – he was not wearing his glasses.
 Thomas always wore glasses.

-Max remembered why he had come.
-“That thing in the toilet has gone, and there’s something revolting on the bathroom floor.
+Max remembered why he’d come.
+“There was something revolting on the bathroom floor – I nearly threw up when I cleared the room up.
 You were there last one in there.
-What happened when you went up?”
+What happened when you went in?”